mossgreen/mossgreen.github.io/_posts/2019-05-07-Spring-Certification-Spring-Security.md

 The cross-cutting concern is a concern which is applicable throughout the application and it affects the entire application.
 For example: logging, security and transactions.
 - Yes, security is a cross-cutting concern.

-Spring Security tackles security from two angles.
+Spring Security tackles security from two angles:

 1. To **secure web requests** and restrict access at the URL level, Spring Security is based entirely on standard servlet ﬁlters.
     - It doesn’t use servlets or any other servlet-based frameworks (such as Spring MVC) internally, so it has no strong links to any particular web technology.